microsoft/mimalloc/readme.md

 ## Debug Mode

-When _mimalloc_ is built using debug mode, various checks are done at runtime to catch development errors.
+When _mimalloc_ is built using debug mode, various checks are done at runtime to catch development errors:

 - Statistics are maintained in detail for each object size.
 They can be shown using `MIMALLOC_SHOW_STATS=1` at runtime.
 - All objects have padding at the end to detect (byte precise) heap block overflows.